 To sue for medical malpractice, an individual must have had an established, agreed-upon relationship with a physician or healthcare professional.
 Once that professional is officially the main source of treatment, they have a duty to treat patients with only the best standards of medical care.

 However, where an individual might face difficulty is when the relationship begins and ends, especially if there’s a lot of time between injuries and treatment.
-The medical injury attorneys at WKW will be able to advise you on the strength of your case depending on the timeline.
+The medical malpractice attorneys at WKW will be able to advise you on the strength of your case depending on the timeline.

 Once it has been established that there was a relationship between physician and patient, the next step is to prove that they breached the expected standard of care.
 The injured party must prove, without a doubt, that a doctor caused a patient more harm than good, either with or without warning.